hissp.reader module#

 The Lissp language reader and associated helper functions.

 The reader is organized as a lexer and parser.
-The parser is extensible with Lissp reader macros.
+The parser is extensible with Lissp tags.
 The lexer is not extensible, and doesn’t do much more than pull tokens from a relatively simple regex and track its position for error messages.

 hissp.reader.GENSYM_BYTES = 5#